NicholasLYang/uptointerpretation/content/posts/how-big-could-rust-be.md

 Packages are also massively helpful for beginners.
 Instead of rolling my own implementation, I can use a package written by a more qualified developer.
-Suddenly something like creating a SQL linter is within reach of a novice developer.
+Suddenly something like creating a SQL linter is within reach of a novice Rust developer.
 You can import a SQL parser, import an error printing library, and you're off to the races!
 C++ has some packaging options, but nothing on this level.

 Rust's strong culture of documentation means you can jump into almost